jbcoe/polymorphic_value/talks/2017_1_25_cxx_london.md

 };
 ```

-This has several significant problems.

-It compiles, the compiler generates all 5 special member functions, but they won't behave as we want them to.
+This compiles, the compiler generates all 5 special member functions, but they won't behave as we want them to.

 ---

-### Problems with our pointer-based open-set polymorphic composite
+## Problems...

 The compiler understands what pointers do.